C. (Christoph) Jedan, Prof Dr

 (1) What is consolation, and why do we need it?

-The project inquires into a long-ranging, but currently undervalued tradition: to console for death by means of arguments, persuasive speech acts aimed at putting the loss into perspective and thus attenuating or overcoming grief.
+The project inquires into the long-ranging, but currently undervalued tradition of consolation.
 There is a rich history of ‘argumentative consolation’ in Western philosophy and theology.
 Philosophers and theologians have offered such persuasive speech acts, pointing, for instance, at the life of the deceased as being in key aspects ‘fulfilled’ or ‘complete’.